xieweiAlex/English_Learning/words/2024/words-Mar.md

+Her **contempt** for foreigners was obvious.
+his **contempt** cut her **to the bone**.
+He was committed to prison for **contempt of court**.
+**A healthy contempt** for authority.

 Gasp—the room would **lurch forward**.
 He’d snap shut the lighter short of putting flame to paper.

 **attribute to him**.
 **pounding the table**

 **loner**.

 “The standard money advice is too **meek**, claiming that we all have different personal values and we need to follow our hearts.”

 > “There is a way to approach life so that when asked, “Your money or your life?” you say, “I’ll take both, thank you.”

 **extenuating** circumstances

-But, like most good-feeling things that we haven’t stopped to examine more closely, there are elements to this routine that are sneakily bad for us.
+But, like most good-feeling things that we haven’t stopped to examine more closely, there are elements to this routine that are **sneakily** bad for us.
-Even though it feels like laying motionless for as long as possible would be a restorative activity, we’re robbing ourselves of the one thing we really need before doing it all over again: recovery.
+Even though it feels like laying motionless for as long as possible would be a **restorative** activity, we’re robbing ourselves of the one thing we really need before doing it all over again: recovery.

-“Along with racism and sexism, our society has a hidden hierarchy based on what you do for money.
+> “Along with racism and sexism, our society has a hidden hierarchy based on what you do for money.
 That’s called jobism”

 attack the president over findings on his **mental acuity** and memory.